macie-k/imspeed/README.md

 ## imspeed
-Remake of bisqwit's "wspeed" game
+Typing game kind of as remake of bisqwit's "wspeed" game

 <br>